Qt1980/reading-notes/class-02.md

     -Comparison: Compares two values and evaluates whether it is true or false
     -Logical: Combines expressions and evaluates whether it is true or false

+*Variables* are used to temporarily hold information within scripts and can be assigned various values names.
+Some naming conventions are reserved within JavaScript and cannot be used.